Location: 51 Shaftesbury Avenue

-The Queen’s Theatre was opened on 8th October 1907 as a twin theatre to the Hicks Theatre (now Gielgud Theatre).
+The Sondheim Theatre, then Queen’s Theatre, was opened on 8th October 1907 as a twin theatre to the Hicks Theatre (now Gielgud Theatre).
 The first production to be held at this venue was Madeline Lucette Ryley’s The Sugar Bowl which was poorly received by audiences.

 In September 1940 the facade and lobby of the theatre was destroyed by a bomb.
 It remained closed until a quarter of a million restoration by Westwood Sons and Partners almost 20 years later.
 The theatre reopened with John Gielgud’s solo performance of Ages of Man.

-The Queen’s Theatre closed for refurbishment in July 2019, while Les Miserables temporarily moved to the Gielgud Theatre.
-It will reopen in December 2019 as the Sondheim Theatre with a new production of Les Miserables.
+The theatre closed for refurbishment in July 2019, while Les Miserables temporarily moved to the Gielgud Theatre.
+It reopened in December 2019 as the Sondheim Theatre with a new production of Les Miserables.

-The Queen’s Theatre is centrally located on Shaftesbury Avenue.
+The Sondheim Theatre is centrally located on Shaftesbury Avenue.
 Piccadilly Circus is within two minutes’ walk of the theatre.
 Shopping streets Regent and Oxford Street are also close by.

-The Queen’s Theatre bar opens around fifty minutes before the show although the auditorium doesn’t open for another fifteen minutes.
+The theatre bar opens around fifty minutes before the show although the auditorium doesn’t open for another fifteen minutes.
 In the main foyer, there is a bar, merchandise and box office.